 The marubozu candle pattern can be best described as a momentum candlestick pattern.
 For traders, it usually serves as a leading indicator that the price is expected to continue in a certain direction without any resistance.

 But what does the marubozu candle pattern look like, what are the different types of marubozu candlesticks, and how do you use this unique candle pattern in trading?

 The marubozu is part of the Japanese candlestick group a single-candle formation that has a special meaning on its own.
 Much like the Doji candlestick pattern and the spinning top candlestick pattern – the marubozu is a one candle pattern (although it has different variations and formations).

-And much like most Japanese candlestick patterns, the Marubozu could be either bearish marubozu or bullish marubozu pattern as long as the candle has a length of at least 2 times the average candlestick at the same trading session.
+And much like most Japanese candlestick patterns, the Marubozu could be either bearish marubozu candle or bullish marubozu candle as long as the candle has a length of at least 2 times the average candlestick at the same trading session.